kulbirsaini/videocache/Readme.txt

            This option enables the caching of Youtube videos.
 This option’s value can be either 0 or 1.
 Default: 1.

+    default_youtube_video_quality
+           This  option  forces  the maximum video quality from Youtube.
+If a user browses a video in higher quality mode, videocache will still cache the video in the format specified below or a lower quality format depending on the availability.
+             Valid values : 240p, 360p, 480p, 720p, 1080p, 3072p (Please don’t use quotes)

+           Default: 480p

     temp_dir
            Directory to store partially downloaded videos.
 Directory name is relative to base_dir.
 Default: tmp.
              Example: If temp_dir = tmp, actual path for storing partially downloaded videos would be /var/spool/videocache/tmp/.